CornetPanique86/xxlsteve.net/content/en/blog/x-minecraft-launcher/index.md

 {{< boxnotice type="warning" >}}This tutorial was made for Windows 10 or 11 users.{{< /boxnotice >}}

-1. Download the .appinstaller or .appx (it doesn't really matter) from the [website](https://xmcl.app/), or the .zip for a portable version {{< helphint >}}A portable, or standalone application, is a program designed to read and write its configuration settings into an accessible folder in the computer, usually in the folder where the portable application can be found.{{< /helphint >}}
+1. Download the .appinstaller or .appx (it doesn't really matter) from the [website](https://xmcl.app/), or the .zip for a {{< helphint "A portable, or standalone application, is a program designed to read and write its configuration settings into an accessible folder in the computer, usually in the folder where the portable application can be found." >}}portable version{{< /helphint >}}

 2. Double-click/open the downloaded file, and install.